chrisbodger/VeinCam/docs/Handover-Document.md

 The client developed a preliminary prototype of the VeinCam based on the 2017 HackADAy Venenfinder project, and passed this prototype onto the project team to complete for their university course for further development of the device.
 A full list of the project goals and stretch goals are in the [Concept of Operations document (ConOps)](/docs/CONOPS.md).

-The project team is a group of four undergraduate ANU Engineeringg Students who completed a course which involved development of something as per the requirements and directions of the client.
+The project team is a group of four undergraduate ANU Engineering Students who completed a course which involved development of something as per the requirements and directions of the client.
 The course began in July 2018 and completed in November 2018.
 A full list of the relevant stakeholders and their responsibilities at this stage of the project are in the[ConOps](/docs/CONOPS.md).